myo-kim/Reddit_API/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
-- Materials must be submitted by **10:00 AM on Monday, April 8th**.
+- Materials must be submitted by **10:00 AM on Friday, July 12th**.

 ---